se-edu/learningresources/contents/ai/ml.md

 #### Test Set
 ML algorithms are never 100% accurate.
 Testing ML algorithms on real world data is essential for estimating their efficacy.
 Furthermore, ML models run the risk of overfitting the data they were trained on.

 Overfitting is a modelling error which occurs when models learn patterns unique to a subset of data.
 A model which overfits training data performs well on training data but is unable to translate this performance to real world data.
 For a more thorough explanation of noise and overfitting, see [here](https://elitedatascience.com/overfitting-in-machine-learning).

 A test set solves the above problem.
-A test set is created by partitioning the available data.
-(10-50%, dependent on the total amount of data available) The test set is used only for testing model performance, and will not be touched during model training.
+A test set is created by partitioning the available data. (dependent on the total amount of data available) The test set is used only for testing model performance, and will not be touched during model training.
 The test set should also resemble real world data as much as possible to be a good indicator of real world performance.

-When the data is balanced, the test set can be created by randomly sampling the data without replacement.
-When the data is imbalanced, stratified sampling is performed to ensure all classes of data are adequately represented.
-More complex schemes for creating a test set, such as cross validation, also exist.
-Good splitting of data is essential in ensuring that test performance is a good indicator of real world performance.
+Different schemes for partitioning must be used for data with different characteristics.
+A good article on splitting test and validation sets can be found in the following link. ([link](http://www.fast.ai/2017/11/13/validation-sets/))

 #### Validation Set
 A validation set is then created from the remaining data in a similar fashion as the test set.
 The validation set is used to evaluate the performance of adjusting model parameters.
-This process of adjusting model parameters and verifying performance is not conducted on the test set as it may make the model overfit the test set and fail to generalize on real world data.
+This process of adjusting model parameters and verifying performance is conducted on the validation set to prevent overfitting the test set.

-Guidelines on picking a size for the validation set for the statically inclined:
-See Lesson 7 of FastAI's ML MOOC for a more in-depth explanation (MOOC is in unofficial release at time of writing)
+Guidelines on picking a size for the validation set for the statically inclined can be found a Lesson 7 of FastAI's ML MOOC.
+(MOOC is in unofficial release at time of writing)

 The following driving factors are suggested for deciding the validation set size.

 - Business Concerns
 4 mistakes in fraud detection is a much bigger issue than 4 mistakes in [cucumber classification](https://cloud.google.com/blog/big-data/2016/08/how-a-japanese-cucumber-farmer-is-using-deep-learning-and-tensorflow).
-Assuming a validation set of 1000, 4 mistakes equates to 0.2% difference in accuracy.
-If working on a business problem like cucumber classification, business concerns dictate that comparing models with a small performance difference (0.2% in this case) will require a bigger validation set.
+A large enough validation set tells us if the difference in performance is significant enough for the given problem.

 - Statistical Stability
 Each class should have at least 22 data points, so that the validation set follows an approximate normal distribution.
 This allows easier statistical analysis for the next driving factor.

 - Standard Error
 The standard error of a model shows that the performance of the model is reliable and not due to chance.
-Standard error is used to estimate the standard deviation of a sampling distribution, and is calculated with statistical analysis.
-This shows if the performance difference of a model is statistically significant as compared to another, helping us determine the better model.
+The standard error is found with statistical analysis.
+When combined with information from business concerns, we can determine if a model is truly better than another.

 #### Training Set
 The remaining data forms the training set.
 Data in the training set is used for training the model.

-Practitioners may also choose to create a sample set out of the training set, with a much smaller amount of data.
-They then train their models on the sample set rather than training set during this prototyping phase.
+Practitioners may choose to create a sample set out of the training set, with a much smaller amount of data.
 This allows for quicker testing and refinement iterations.
 Training on the entire training set occurs only after they discover a set of parameters they feel confident with.

 ### Model Training, Evaluation & Data Analysis
 Models are evaluated on the validation set after training.
 Practitioners perform data analysis on the results to gain insights on the data.
 These insights guide the practitioner in tweaking the data and model for better performance.

-An example would be noticing that the model consistently fails to perform for low resolution images.
-A potential fix could be to downscale all images so no image is at a low resolution, training the model on them, and then continuing to train on the images at their initial preprocessed sizes.

-Looking for highly correlated fields and investigating their impact is also a common procedure when analyzing structured data.
-The model can then be retrained with correlated fields removed if they do not contribute much to the model's predictions.
-Removal of such fields usually improves model performance.
-Tools for statistical analysis, such as confusion matrices and Spearman's rho are often used here.

 ![confusion matrix](http://scikit-learn.org/stable/_images/sphx_glr_plot_confusion_matrix_001.png)
 (image from scikit-learn's documentation)

-The confusion matrix above shows that the model has predicted 6 instances of 'versicolor' to be 'virginica'.
+The confusion matrix is a commonly used tool for data analysis.
+The image above shows that the model has predicted 6 instances of 'versicolor' to be 'virginica'.
 These misclassifications can be investigated to obtain insights on model performance and data.
-The investigation entails looking at the exact sample image in this case, or analyzing how the model makes its predictions on the input.

-An example is using class activation maps, a technique commonly used to reveal what a convolutional neural network is looking at when it makes its predictions.
+An example of investigation is using class activation maps, a technique commonly used to reveal what a convolutional neural network is looking at when it makes its predictions.

 ![class activation map](http://cnnlocalization.csail.mit.edu/example.jpg)
-(Class Activation Maps, from http://cnnlocalization.csail.mit.edu)
+(Class Activation Maps, more information at http://cnnlocalization.csail.mit.edu)

 Model training and refinement continues for multiple cycles until the practitioner is content with a particular model's performance.
-Finally, the model is tested on the test set and the model's performance is recorded.
+The model is tested on the test set and the model's performance is recorded afterwards and the model is not adjusted from this point onwards.

-The model should not be adjusted from this point onwards.
-This test set score is used to help select between different models at the production stage.
+This test set score is used for selecting between different algorithms at the production stage.

 ### Production
-The best model discovered is now rewritten for production.
+The best model discovered is rewritten for production.
 They are usually rewritten in performance focused languages like C++, or in lower level machine learning frameworks such as Tensorflow.

 Models are retrained on a regular basis when more data is available, allowing the model to learn new patterns from the data.

 Techniques such as model compression must also be used to ensure that the models are within the desired size limit and perform fast enough.
+The following paper contains a survey of existing compression techniques for neural networks. [link](https://arxiv.org/abs/1710.09282)

 Models are often trained against adversarial attacks for security reasons as well.
 An article detailing adversarial attacks on deep learning models can be found [here](https://blog.openai.com/adversarial-example-research/).